-- New Create a new job. - Import Import a previously archived job from the archives. - Open Jobs Display the list of open jobs that have not been authorized for delivery. - Ongoing Jobs Display the list of ongoing jobs that are authorized for delivery and that are currently being processed or awaiting delivery. - Completed Jobs Display the list of completed jobs that have been delivered or closed after a delivery failure. - Archived Jobs Display the list of archived mail jobs. - Job Info Define the general information of the email job, such as the job title.

-- Copy Settings From Other Variant Copy the job definition settings from another variant job of the same A/B-split job to the current variant job.
+- New Create a new job. - Import Import a previously archived job from the archives. - Open Jobs Display the list of open jobs that have not been authorized for delivery. - Ongoing Jobs Display the list of ongoing jobs that are authorized for delivery and that are currently being processed or awaiting delivery. - Completed Jobs Display the list of completed jobs that have been delivered or closed after a delivery failure. - Archived Jobs Display the list of archived mail jobs. - Job Info Define the general information of the email job, such as the job title. - Copy Settings From Other Variant Copy the job definition settings from another variant job of the same A/B-split job to the current variant job.
 The copied settings will include the message definition, tracking definition, sender definition, and test delivery definition. - Authorize Delivery Authorize the job for delivery. - Authorize Sampling Variant Delivery Authorize the sampling variant jobs of an A/B-split job with Sampling for delivery.

-- Close All Open Variants of A/B-Split Job As Failed Close the open variant jobs of an A/B-split job as failed. - Retry Sending Retry the delivery of the failed job. - Resume Sending Resume the delivery of the job to the pending recipients. - Move Job to Archive Move the selected mail job to the archive.
+- Authorize Main Variant Delivery Authorize the main variant job of an A/B-split job with Sampling for delivery. - Team Collaboration Define the team collaboration settings for the job. - Revoke Send Authorization Revoke the delivery authorization of the job. - Revoke Authorized Variants of A/B-Split Jobs Revoke the delivery authorization of all authorized variant jobs of an A/B-split job. - Stop Sending Stop delivery of the job. - Re-Open Job Re-open the job for further editing. - Close Job Close the job in its failed state. - Close All Open Variants of A/B-Split Job As Failed Close the open variant jobs of an A/B-split job as failed. - Retry Sending Retry the delivery of the failed job. - Resume Sending Resume the delivery of the job to the pending recipients. - Move Job to Archive Move the selected mail job to the archive.
 An archived job will no longer be accessible in the normal LISTSERV Maestro User Interface; it will appear as if the job was deleted.
 Only the LISTSERV Maestro administrator can import an archived job.
-Also, an imported job will be "frozen" into the state that it had when it was initially archived (for example, no more tracking events will be collected for this job). - Delete Job Delete the job. - Multiple Job Actions Work with one or several jobs at once with one of the following options: - Edit Category of All Selected Jobs Edit the job category of all selected jobs. - Edit Team Collaboration of All Selected Jobs Edit the team collaboration settings of all selected jobs. - Move All Selected Jobs to Archive Move all selected jobs to the archive. - Delete All Selected Jobs Delete all selected jobs (not recoverable). - Select All Select all jobs in the current job list. - Unselect All Unselect all jobs in the current job list. - Enable Multiple Job Actions Enable the multiple job actions.
+Also, an imported job will be "frozen" into the state that it had when it was initially archived (for example, no more tracking events will be collected for this job). - Delete Job Delete the job.

+- Comparison Report for Completed Variant Jobs Generate the Job Comparison report for the selected A/B-split testing variant jobs. - Multiple Job Actions Work with one or several jobs at once with one of the following options:

+- Job Comparison Report Generate the Job Comparison report for the selected jobs. - Edit Category of All Selected Jobs Edit the job category of all selected jobs. - Edit Team Collaboration of All Selected Jobs Edit the team collaboration settings of all selected jobs. - Move All Selected Jobs to Archive Move all selected jobs to the archive. - Delete All Selected Jobs Delete all selected jobs (not recoverable). - Select All Select all jobs in the current job list. - Unselect All Unselect all jobs in the current job list. - Enable Multiple Job Actions Enable the multiple job actions.
 Checkboxes will appear next to every job, allowing multiple job selection, and the Multiple Job Actions menu will be displayed.